Eddie4k-code/pyReport/README.md

 # pyReport
 Simple module / script that can be used to generate HTML reports for tests.

-Using BeautifulSoup.
+Dependencies -
+<li>BeautifuLSoup (bs4)</li>

 <h1>Instruction</h1>
 <li>Create a Report object - test = Report(Filename, path)</li>